Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 I'm far from an expert, but I recommend:

 12.1) Know when not to digitize data.
 The computer is a beautiful invention, but nothing says everything has to be digitized and put on a computer!
+(Especially these days, with the rise of the Police-State).
 Paper too is a beautiful invention, and a piece of paper will always be easier to protect than a computer.
 Only your memory (the one inside your head), is even safer than paper.

 12.2) Know when not to connect a computer to the network.
 These days, computers are more and more connected, first of all because the Internet is wonderful, but unfortunately also because this generates captive customers.
 Indeed, "Cloud Computing" is just a marketing term which means: "Enslave your data and your software to some greedy company which can then invoice you to have access to what used to be yours".